huggingface/transformers/docs/source/en/quantization/quanto.md

   </div>
 </div>

-The library is versatible enough to be compatible with most PTQ optimization algorithms.
+The library is versatile enough to be compatible with most PTQ optimization algorithms.
 The plan in the future is to integrate the most popular algorithms in the most seamless possible way (AWQ, Smoothquant).